nzizabenjamin/vaxi_track_final_variation/README.md

 In today’s healthcare landscape, patients often struggle to manage their medication schedules, remember appointments, or access their medical records across different providers.
 MediTrack solves this problem by offering an **intuitive and secure mobile app** that centralizes medication reminders, appointment tracking, and patient data access — all in one place.

-By integrating **FHIR APIs**, the app ensures **interoperability** with hospital systems, pharmacies, and healthcare providers, enabling **real-time synchronization** of patient and medication data.
+By integrating **FHIR APIs**, the app ensures **interoperability** with hospital systems, pharmacies, and healthcare providers, allowing basic access to patient and medication data using public FHIR APIs..
 This allows users to stay informed and healthcare providers to maintain accurate, up-to-date records.

 ---